-The Roosevelt alumni network is made up of over 10,000 members across the United States and around the world.
+The Roosevelt alumni network is made up of members across the United States and around the world.
 While our stories and perspectives vary, we all share the common goal of changing who writes the rules.

 Roosevelt alumni are a force to be reckoned with.
 Spread throughout the United States and around the world, alumni continue to work toward fulfilling the ideals of American democracy and building true public power.
 We represent diverse backgrounds, geographies, and professions and serve our communities in various ways.

 Yet our alumni’s impact extends beyond local geographies; we are helping Roosevelt Network develop the next generation of policymakers, organizers, and advocates nationwide.
 From serving as mentors and thought partners for students to collaborating with network staff on strategy and building progressive infrastructure in their local communities, alumni actively contribute to the network’s success.

 The Roosevelt Network invites alumni of all ages—whether you’re fresh out of college or well into your career—to contribute to our mission in a variety of ways.
 We are organized into city- and region-based associations that build community, support student projects, and create space for progressive policy conversations.
 We also offer leadership positions and network-wide programming, such as webinars, an alumni book club, and more.

 Alumni: please let us know your interests and how you’d like to get involved by completing this brief survey.
 To learn more about starting an association in your community, reach out to Eamon Ross at firstname.lastname@example.org.

 As a member of our alumni associations, you can immerse yourself in policy, connect with progressive activists, and support the work of current students.
 Wherever your interests lie, there’s an opportunity for you!

 Don’t see your city listed above?
 Reach out to Eamon Ross to learn more about starting an association in your community.